 Increase citizen and employee confidence in the goals, objectives, policies, and practices of the agency

 The accreditation process requires the police department to comply with applicable standards and to document this compliance for a final on-site review by a CALEA assessment team.
 The assessment team report is then reviewed at one of several regional CALEA meetings.
 Accreditation standards are strict.
-On July 28, 2007, the Monroe Police Department was awarded its first accreditation award and has been re-accredited three times, receiving the Gold Standard in 2013 and 2016.
+On July 28, 2007, the Monroe Police Department was awarded its first accreditation award and has been re-accredited three times, receiving Advanced Accreditation in 2013, 2016 and 2019.